spences10/scottspence.com/copy/privacy-policy.md

 fathom.blockTrackingForMe()
 ```

-If you wish to enable it use this:
+If you wish to re-enable it use this:

 ```js
 fathom.enableTrackingForMe()